kramer102/udacity_rlnd_navigation/README.md

 ## More Info
 This project is part of the Udacity Deep Reinforcement Learning NanoDegree.
 See their [github repo](https://github.com/udacity/deep-reinforcement-learning/blob/master/README.md) for full intructions.

+# Project Details
+The Environment
+For this project, an agent is trained to navigate (and collect bananas!) in a large, square world.

+A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
+Thus, the goal of the agent is to collect as many yellow bananas as possible while avoiding blue bananas.

+The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
+Given this information, the agent has to learn how to best select actions.
+Four discrete actions are available, corresponding to:

+0 - move forward.
+1 - move backward.
+2 - turn left.
+3 - turn right.

+The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.
+This implementation solves to a score of 15 to be certain the mean score of 100 episodes is at least 13

+# Instructions
+1. Ensure you have all the requeried dependencies
+2. Clone the repository
+3. Familiarize yourself with the Environment by running navigation_unity_environment.ipynb
+4. Train your Agent by running Train Banana Navigation Agent.ipynb
+5. Look over the Report to check your findings.